 All You Need to Know About Fetal Medicine and Its Importance

 Whether you are expecting a child or planning to become pregnant, one thing remains constant: the baby’s and the mother’s health come first.
-Fetal medicine is a branch of medicine that focuses on diagnosing and treating conditions that affect the development and health of the foetus.
-This field of medicine is important because it allows healthcare providers to identify and address the problems in the foetus.
-Advances in fetal medicine have also made it possible to perform various procedures, such as prenatal surgery, to help improve the foetus’s health before birth.
+Fetal medicine is a branch of medicine that focuses on diagnosing and treating conditions that affect the development and health of the fetus.
+This field of medicine is important because it allows healthcare providers to identify and address the problems in the fetus.
+Advances in fetal medicine have also made it possible to perform various procedures, such as prenatal surgery, to help improve the fetus’s health before birth.

 The field has grown rapidly, with technological advances and new treatments available to expectant mothers and their unborn children.
 Here are a few facts and things you need to know about fetal medicines.

 Fetal medicine, also known as maternal-fetal medicine (MFM), is concerned with the mother’s and fetus’s health before, during, and after pregnancy.
 Fetal medicine is also known as perinatology.
 High-risk pregnancies are assessed and managed by obstetricians/gynecologists who specialize in fetal medicine.
 These experts are well-versed in pregnancy complications, whether medical, surgical, or genetic.